DestinationSol/TutorialGalaxyGeneration/docs/tutorial/03_planet-generators.md

 }
 ```

-PlanetGenerators and slightly simpler than SolarSystemGenerators in that there is only one method we have to manage, the `build()` method.
+PlanetGenerators are slightly simpler than SolarSystemGenerators in that there is only one method we have to manage, the `build()` method.
 That said, PlanetGenerators are also more exciting than SolarSystemGenerators, as they affect more concrete objects within the game and have more options.

 To create our Planet, first call `setPlanetConfig(getPlanetConfigDefaultSettings());` to set the PlanetConfig.
 Next, call `setGroundHeight(getGroundHeightUsingDefault());`, `setAtmosphereHeight(DEFAULT_ATMOSPHERE_HEIGHT);`, and `calculateRadius();` to set up the dimensions of the Planet.